ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Experiments

 \partitle{Baseline Method} We take SISA with the unlearning-request-first strategy as the baseline.
-This variant is modified from the original SISA to satisfy the unlearning guarantee in the MLaaS scenario, as described in Sec.\ref{subsec.toy.threats}.
+This is modified from the original SISA to avoid extra privacy risk under MLaaS, as described in Sec.\ref{subsec.toy.threats}.

 \partitle{Implementation Details} 1) Training: in the experiment, we first follow the SISA \cite{bourtoule2021machine} method to divide the training set into multiple shards and then train constituent models separately using the data of each shard.
 The same models are served for all methods to ensure fairness.
-2) Inference: the models are deployed on the server side to respond to requests.
-We then randomly generate 500 unlearning requests and a certain number of inference requests, with the number of inference requests determined by a hyper-parameter.
+2) Inference: the models are deployed to respond to requests.
+We then randomly generate 500 unlearning requests and a certain number (determined by a hyper-parameter) of inference requests.
 These requests are randomly submitted to the server within a time interval, the length of which is dictated by a predefined density parameter.
 The same requests are fed to all methods for fairness.
-3) Unlearning mechanism: once an unlearning update is triggered, all variants retrain the constituent models with updated data shards.
+3) Unlearning mechanism details: once an unlearning update is triggered, the server retrains the constituent models with updated data shards.

-\partitle{Evaluation Metrics} The server processes these requests within the \projectname ~framework, calculating the inference latency and computation overhead. \begin{itemize}[leftmargin=*] \item Average Waiting Time (AWT): The time difference between the submission of the inference request and the return of the prediction result is calculated, with the average waiting time representing the inference latency. \item Number of Retraining (NoR): The number of times each constituent model has been trained is counted and summed to represent the computation overhead. \end{itemize}
+\partitle{Evaluation Metrics} The server processes these requests within the \projectname ~framework, calculating the inference latency and computation overhead. \begin{itemize}[leftmargin=*] \item Average Waiting Time (AWT): The average time interval, measured in \textbf{seconds}, between the submission of an inference request and the receipt of the prediction result, which serves as an indicator of the inference latency.
+To prevent some lines from being crowded together, we applied a \textbf{logarithmic} transformation to the time in the figures, so negative results may be seen when the waiting time length is shorter than 1s. \item Number of Retraining (NoR): The total number of times each constituent model has been trained is counted to represent the computation overhead.